jacobweinstock/tinklet/README.md

 - Difficult to modify or test tightly coupled functions and methods
 - The action execution flow is complex and difficult to understand
 - the tink server interactions are difficult to follow and understand
-- Lack of documentation, code comments even
+- Lack of documentation or code comments

 ## Goals